zerodaycode/Canyon-SQL/README.md

 }
 ```

-And now, on your main file, just instanciate a new object of your custom type Foo.
+And now, on your main file, just instantiate a new object of your custom type Foo.
-You will have availiable (thanks to the `CrudOperations` trait) any crud operation as an associated function of your type.
+You will have available (thanks to the `CrudOperations` trait) any crud operation as an associated function of your type.

 NOTE: Remember to `await` the result of any trait's method.
 NOTE: For human-readable result, use the `.as_response::<Foo>()` method, where Foo is the type of your struct.

-WARNING: You will need an asyncronous runtime in order to use the ORM.
-This is because the implementation it's based on the `tokio::postgres` library, not in the default one, in order to get an asyncronous client.
+WARNING: You will need an asynchronous runtime in order to use the ORM.
+This is because the implementation it's based on the `tokio::postgres` library, not in the default one, in order to get an asynchronous client.

-By the way, the easiest option availiable it's just add `tokio` to your `Cargo.toml` file, and mark your main function with the `#[tokio::main]` attribute and make it asyncronous, like the example below:
+By the way, the easiest option available it's just add `tokio` to your `Cargo.toml` file, and mark your main function with the `#[tokio::main]` attribute and make it asynchronous, like the example below:

 `main.rs` file
 ```